Lesson 5: In what ways can the effects of climate change be minimized?

 Activity 2: Compost activity!
 [Option: Discuss/prep for garden work next day] Go over compost’s specific role in enhancing soil carbon sequestration (see Marin Carbon Project website), then go out into the garden and apply some compost, rehabilitate the compost bin, etc. Talk about carbon sequestration while composting; feel the difference between carbon-rich and carbon-poor soil

 Extension 1: Add a thermometer to compost pile to measure temp, or apply compost somewhere it has never been applied before to start a “field trial” of effects of composting.
+Measure the temperature daily for a week, and chart the temperature changes on a graph.

 Extension 2: Start soil monitoring project: Collect soil sample from garden, once composted, to send in for soil testing analysis.
 Doing this annually can allow your school garden to measure change in soil carbon over time, hopefully demonstrating net carbon increase.
 Soil test kits are available for purchase at local nurseries, and from lab-certified test kits such as this (if funding is available).

 Close: Brainstorm in groups of 2-3 about the best solution that could be implemented here to mitigate climate change.
 Solution can incorporate school garden, cafeteria, classroom, and surrounding community.
+(Bonus: include in your brainstorm solutions that also adapt to climate change, noting the difference between adaptation and mitigation).